ajflexxx/bmad-method-guide/31-bmad-expansion-guide.md

 Expansion packs extend BMad's capabilities to new domains beyond traditional software development.
 They provide specialized agents, workflows, templates, and resources tailored to specific industries or project types.
 This guide consolidates all knowledge needed to create, test, and distribute professional expansion packs.

+> **Note**: This guide describes the current expansion pack architecture as implemented in BMad v4.39.1.
+Some advanced features like automated build systems and NPM distribution are aspirational and may be added in future versions.

 ## What is an Expansion Pack?

 ### Definition